The short answer

 Practise this with real GAMSAT-style questions

-Free account: a timed diagnostic, an AI tutor that explains every answer, essay marking on the official rubric, and a plan built around your weak spots.
+Free account: a timed diagnostic, an AI tutor that explains every answer, essay marking on our rubric built from ACER's two published criteria, and a plan built around your weak spots.